rahgadda/web3/README.md

     - `Solidity:` Ethereum uses this.

 ## History
-- The world of `Blockchain` started with a crypto currency `Bitcoin`.
+- The world of `Blockchain` started with the crypto currency `Bitcoin`.
   - It works on below foundation principles:
     - **Cryptography:**
       - It is the process of hiding or coding information so that only the person a message was intended for can read it.
       - Different encryption algorithms are used to convert plain text into cypher text.
 These techniques are called encryption and decryption.
       ![](./01-images/Encryption-Decryption.png)
       - There are different types of Cryptography encryption techniques: Symmetric, Asymmetric and Hashing.
-        - Symmetric encryption uses same keys to encrypt and decrypt.
-Asymmetric encryption uses public and private keys to to encrypt and decrypt.
+        - Symmetric encryption uses the same keys to encrypt and decrypt.
+Asymmetric encryption uses public and private keys to encrypt and decrypt.
         ![](./01-images/Asymmetric-vs-Symmetric.png)
-      - It has below building blocks:
+      - It has the below building blocks:
         - `Public & Private Key:`
           - `Public Key:`
             - This is shared with everyone.
           - `Private Key:`
             - This is not shared with everyone and is kept as a secret.
           - `Confidentiality:`
-            - Client/Sender will encrypt data that he wanted to send using the public key available.
+            - Client/Sender will encrypt the data he wants to send using the available public key.
-            - This will allow only Server/Consumer with valid private key only to read the data and ensure the data packets are not tampered.
+            - This will allow only the Server/Consumer with a valid private key to read the data and ensure the data packets are not tampered with.
           - `Signature:`
-            - Server/Consumer will encrypt data that he wanted to send using his secret private key.
+            - Server/Consumer will encrypt data that he wants to send using his secret private key.
-            - This can be decrpted using public key available ensuring the data is received only from Server/Consumer and not tampered.
+            - This can be decrypted using the public key available ensuring the data is received only from the Server/Consumer and not tampered with.

           ![](./01-images/HowInternetWorks.png)
         - `Algorithm:`
           - Algorithms are the rules or instructions for the encryption process.
           - The key length, functionality, and features of the encryption system in use determine the effectiveness of the encryption.
-Typically length of keys range from 128 to 256 bits.
+Typically the length of keys ranges from 128 to 256 bits.
           - An encryption key is a randomized string of bits used to encrypt and decrypt data.
 The longer keys are harder to break.
           - `RSA - Rivest Shamir Adleman:`
             - It is a public-key encryption algorithm and the standard for encrypting data sent over the internet.
             - RSA is an asymmetric algorithm because it uses a pair of keys.
-            - It uses public key to encrypt the message and a private key to decrypt it.
+            - It uses the public key to encrypt the message and a private key to decrypt it.
             - It is widely used in securing data transmission, authentication, and digital signatures.
-It's particularly efficient for securing communications over the internet.
+It's particularly efficient for securing communications over the Internet.
             - HTTPS - SSL uses RSA.
           - `SHA - Secure Hashing Algorithm:`
             - It is the common name for a family of cryptographic hash functions.
             - It is used to generate a fixed-size hash value (digest) from input data of variable length.
-            - Bitcoin usese SHA-256.
+            - Bitcoin uses SHA-256.
     - **Distributed Ledger:**
-      - Ledger refer to book keeping of all the transactions that take place in an organization or a business unit.
+      - Ledger refers to the bookkeeping of all the transactions that take place in an organization or a business unit.
       - Traditionally banks or online platforms use databases to store this data to indicate movements of resources like money, goods etc.. between registered parties.
-These are prone to hacking and un-authorized transactions creating trustless eco-system.
+These are prone to hacking and unauthorised transactions creating a trustless eco-system.
       - To solve this problem a free market ideology called `Bitcoin` was invented in `2008 by Satoshi Nakamoto`, an unknown person.
-Use of bitcoin as a currency `began in 2009`, with the release of its `open-source implementation`.
+The use of Bitcoin as a currency `began in 2009`, with the release of its `open-source implementation`.
-        - `Nodes:` These are computation building blocks that create peer-to-peer network to verify transactions through cryptography and record them in a public distributed ledger.
+        - `Nodes:` These are computation building blocks that create peer-to-peer networks to verify transactions through cryptography and record them in a public distributed ledger.
-        - `Mining:` Consensus between nodes on final list of transactions is achieved using a computationally intensive system based on proof-of-work.
+        - `Mining:` Consensus between nodes on the final list of transactions is achieved using a computationally intensive system based on proof-of-work.
         - `Block:`
-          - It is contain information of transacation like names, places, times, cost,previous block hash, current block hash, markle tree and block ID, etc or any other type of data.
+          - It contains information on transactions like names, places, times, cost, previous block hash, current block hash, Markle tree and block ID, etc or any other type of data.
           - These blocks cannot be deleted or updated once created.
         - `Blockchain:`
           - Individual blocks are cryptographically verified and chained up to form an immutable chain called a blockchain.